VandersonAssis/market-place-products/README.md

 ### How to
 Everything starts on the sellers api, where a seller has to be registered through the `/market-place-sellers/marketplace/api/v1/sellers` endpoint.
-After a seller has been registered then we can register any number of products to that seller through the `/market-place-products/marketplace/api/v1/products` endpoint.
+After a seller has been registered then we can register any number of products for that seller through the `/market-place-products/marketplace/api/v1/products` endpoint.
 After the products has been registered, then we can start selling them right away through the `/market-place-purchase/marketplace/api/v1/purchase/start`.

-Again, for more info on what happens on the backend part when we're calling those endpoints, please refer to the diagram bellow and also all the documentations provided on the openapi.yaml file referenced bellow.
+Again, for more info on what happens on the backend part when we're calling those endpoints, please refer to the diagram bellow and also all the documentations provided on the openapi.yaml files referenced bellow.

 <b>For more info</b> on the available endpoints, expected payloads,
 responses and so on, please refer to the swagger "openapi.yaml" file located in the src/main/resources folder of each project.
 All you have to do is paste their content into `https://editor.swagger.io/`.